Cryomech/SMCTest/README.md

 SMCTest - Valve island proof-of-concept
 ===========================================
-This is a dotnet 6.0 program to test out Ethernet/IP controll of the SMC valve island.
+This is a dotnet 6.0 program to test out Ethernet/IP control of the SMC valve island.

 Dependencies
 ------------